 Ivacy VPN Review – Pricing Guide

-In both cases, users can save up to 85% if they opt for the Ivacy VPN’s year-plan.
-We know that some of you don’t like long term deals, but with VPNs, they could cancel anytime.
+In both cases, users can save up to 75% if they opt for the Ivacy VPN’s 2 year-plan.
+We know that some of you don’t like long term deals, but with VPNs, you could cancel anytime.

 Ivacy VPN Review – Payment Methods